ishine/brever/README.md

 # Brever
 Binaural speech segregation in noisy and reverberant environments using deep neural networks.

-What can you do with Brever?
+With Brever you can:
 * Generate datasets of noisy and reverberant mixtures from a range of supported databases of speech utterances, noise recordings and binaural room impulse responses (BRIRs)
 * Train PyTorch-based neural networks to perform speech enhancement.
-Currently implemented models are ** Feed-forward neural network (FFNN)
+Currently implemented models are:
+  * Feed-forward neural network (FFNN)
-** Conv-TasNet
+  * Conv-TasNet
-* Evaluate trained models in terms of different metrics: SNR, PESQ and STOI improvements.
+* Evaluate trained models in terms of different metrics: SNR, PESQ and STOI

 "Brever" reads "reverb" backwards.